thinkonward/challenges/README.md

 ### ghosts-of-holidays-past
 - A section containing scripts and notebooks related to energy forecasting using historical data, including data downloaders and winning solution notebooks

+### heat-signature-zero
+- A starter notebook for finding heat sources from sensor data

 ### power-patterns
 - A notebook to get participants started designing their solutions for demand response programs and winning solutions for the Challenge